athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 ```

 Then preprocess the new data using the standardizer and make prediction
-with the `regressor`{.literal} object just loaded, as follows:
+with the `regressor` object just loaded, as follows:

-Copy

 ```
 >>> X_scaled_new = my_scaler.transform(X_new)